-for that publisher.
+For each publisher, we checked if there were at least 5 clicks from the same IP address and the same URL and with a time gap of less than 20s.
+If so, we incremented a flag (redflag) for that publisher.
 In Figure 7, publishers from the training set are ranked from left to right based on decreasing values of redflag.
-Fraudulent publishers (red) and those under observation (blue) are concentrated towards the left hand side.
+Fraudulent publishers (black) and those under observation (gray) are concentrated towards the left hand side.
 Thus, the larger redflag, the more suspicious is the publisher.
 Redflag is in fact a significant indicator of fraudulent behavior (P < 0.001, Kruskal-Wallis test).